icreray/watcom77-vscode-template/README.md

-A minimal build system template for Fortran 77 projects using Open Watcom compiler.
+A minimal *'build system'* template for Fortran 77 projects using Open Watcom compiler.
 Designed as a lightweight alternative to the Watcom IDE for simple academic projects.

 # Getting Started
 1. Install [Open Watcom F77](https://openwatcom.org/ftp/install/)